 Important Information Regarding COVID-19

-We are closely monitoring the developing Coronavirus situation and are modifying our protocols and procedures in an effort to maximize patient safety and minimize the chance for viral exposure or transmission.
-In addition to our normally practiced universal contact precautions (e.g. Disinfecting rooms between patient appointments, washing hands with soap/water, gloves/mask use when appropriate etc.) we have now implemented the following:
+We are closely monitoring the evolving Coronavirus situation and are modifying our protocols and procedures in an effort to maximize patient safety and minimize the chance for viral exposure or transmission.
+In addition to our normally practiced universal contact precautions (e.g. disinfecting rooms between patient appointments, washing hands with soap/water, gloves and mask use, etc.) we have now implemented the following:

 - All patients will be screened via telephone or text for symptoms of cough, fever and respiratory systems (such as shortness of breath) as well as travel to and/or contact with any person who has traveled outside United States with in the past 14 days.

 - for patients 18 and under: only one parent/guardian will be allowed in the consultation room

 - For all other patients: no one will be allowed in the consultation room unless a family member is necessary to facilitate accurate health history gathering